Global fans demand BBC reinstate 'Top Gear' host Clarkson

 "He's been involved in a bit of a dust-up but I don't think it's that serious," co-presenter James May told BBC TV.

-"Top Gear", aired in more than 200 countries and estimated to have a global audience of some 350 million, has become one of the BBC's most successful and lucrative programs.
+"Top Gear", aired in more than 200 countries and estimated to have a global audience of some 350 million, has become one of the BBC's most successful and lucrative programmes.

 In an official statement, the BBC said the show would not be aired this Sunday and the corporation's news website said it was unlikely the other two remaining episodes would be transmitted.